-Our Stonehenge sunrise sunset tour from London includes a visit to Bath and Lacock and is the best way to experience this region of England.
-Our sunrise tour is available every Monday and Thursday during the summer, whilst our sunset tour departs on selected dates.
-You’ll get to witness first hand the amazing view as the sun peeks through the mystical stone circles.
-Sit back, relax and take in this unique experience away from the crowds, and when the light is just perfect for taking pictures.
-We’ll then get to walk inside the stone circle using special access tickets that are unique to this tour!
+Our Stonehenge Sunrise Sunset Tour from London includes a visit to Bath and Lacock and is the best way to experience this region of England.
+Our sunrise tour is available every Monday and Thursday during the summer, whilst our sunset tour departs on Wednesdays & Sundays.
+You’ll witness the amazing view as the sun peeks through the mystical stone circles.
+Sit back, relax and take in this unique experience away from the crowds and when the light is perfect for taking pictures.
+We’ll then get to walk inside the stone circle using special access tickets unique to this tour!

 The rest of the day is spent in the city of Bath and the village of Lacock.
 See the natural spring water of the UNESCO Roman Baths and enjoy a walking tour of the city.
 Visit Lacock, which was named one of the top 10 most beautiful villages in England and used in the filming of the Harry Potter movies.

 Our Stonehenge Sunrise Sunset tour starts and ends in Central London and is a guided tour, with one of our specialist guides on hand to make the day a truly unforgettable experience.
 With stunning views, amazing history and all-round fun, this is the perfect way to experience England.